 - Store PROMACTA tablets at room temperature between 68°F to 77°F (20°C to 25°C)

 - Keep PROMACTA in the bottle given to you

 You and your doctor will need to work together to determine which activities are safe with your child’s platelet count.
-The good news is that most children with chronic ITP can still do a number of different sports.
-Click here for a list and other tips about living with chronic ITP.
+The good news is that most children with ITP can still do a number of different sports.
+Click here for a list and other tips about living with persistent or chronic ITP.

-People may be curious about chronic ITP and might ask questions to learn more about the disease.
+People may be curious about ITP and might ask questions to learn more about the disease.
 To help them understand, it could be useful to prepare answers to their questions.
-Click here to see example conversations about chronic ITP.
+Click here to see example conversations about ITP.